 Find out how Wells Fargo’s special agents in the 1800s helped protect the company and its customers.

-Find out how Wells Fargo’s stagecoaches in 1868 were a “sight never seen before” and how some of those stagecoaches live on today.
+Find out how Wells Fargo’s stagecoaches in 1868 were a “sight never seen before”.

 Alexander Cartwright became Wells Fargo & Co.’s express agent in Honolulu in February 1861, but before that, he helped create the game of baseball.

 Learn how the e-commerce revolution started in December 1994 when a small business worked with Wells Fargo to process credit card purchases online for the first time.